Go to the Students section

 Go to the Support us section

 The purpose of the role is to ensure compliance as far as reasonable practicable, with legislation applying to the built-estate.
-To develop and implement policies and procedures and to provide pragmatic advice to Estates & Facilities Management staff, consultants, contractors and other building occupants that ensure compliance with legislation.
+To develop and implement policies and procedures and to provide pragmatic advice to Estates & Campus Services staff, consultants, contractors and other building occupants that ensure compliance with legislation.

 The Grounds Team, along with members of the Facilities Team clear snow and ice to keep walkways reasonabley safe, to minimise the risk of injuries due to people slipping and tripping.

 Estates Division Contractor Partnering Information Pack sets out relevant procedures, including health and safety requirements for the departments contractors.

 This policy is to ensure compliance with the Construction (Design and Management) Regulations 2015.

 To comply with relevant British Standard a programme of weekly fire alarm testing is carried out across all sites.

 The University has over 2500 trees on its sites.
 Policies are in place to maintain these trees in good condition by suitable arboriculture and management of grounds during construction works, so as to minimise the risk of injury to persons and